michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 60

-1. To the chief Musician upon Shushan–eduth, Michtam of David, to teach; when he strove with Aram–naharaim and with Aram–zobah, when Joab returned, and smote of Edom in the valley of salt twelve thousand.O God, thou hast cast us off, thou hast scattered us, thou hast been displeased; O turn thyself to us again.Michtam: or, A golden Psalmscattered: Heb. broken
+1. To the chief Musician upon Shushan–eduth, Michtam of David, to teach; when he strove with Aram–naharaim and with Aram–zobah, when Joab returned, and smote of Edom in the valley of salt twelve thousand.O God, thou hast cast us off, thou hast scattered us, thou hast been displeased; O turn thyself to us again.

 2. Thou hast made the earth to tremble; thou hast broken it: heal the breaches thereof; for it shaketh.